Note: Please be patient with these early chapters; I was very young when I started!

 "I…" she grasped for something to say, disliking the lingering silence.
 "Oh, I almost forgot!"
 Aerith smiled, sudden relief coursing through her as the last traces of that strange tension fled the room.

-"I didn't tell you about our new intern," the brunette continued, wondered why the subject hadn't come up before, but then sighed.
-The subject hadn't come up because Ienzo didn't care at all what went on in the hospital.
+"I didn't tell you about our new intern," she continued, wondered why the subject hadn't come up before, but then sighed.
+The subject hadn't come up because Ienzo didn't care at all what went on in the hospital beyond what he could use.
 "He'll be starting officially in a few days.
 But I think he was supposed to be here today for something?"
 She wondered aloud, tapping her pencil idly against her notepad.

 She tried to the recall the intern's name but couldn't.
 Shaking off the sudden memory lapse, Aerith offered Ienzo another bracing smile.
-There was no way the blue-haired boy was going to like the rest of her news.
+There was no way he was going to like the rest of her news.

 "Doctor Yen Sid said that our intern is interested in working with patients suffering from delusions," she said, "so he'll probably want to work closely with you.
 Is that all right?"

-A contemplative look swept over Ienzo's face that the brunette doctor could not explain.
-His cobalt eyes were distant for a moment, and he lifted a finger to brush at the tip of his nose as if some strong scent was filtering in the room.
+A contemplative look swept over Ienzo's face that Aerith could not explain.
+His gaze was distant for a moment, and he lifted a finger to brush at the tip of his nose as if some strong scent was filtering in the room.
 At last, he muttered a quiet "hmm" that could have meant anything.
 She always had trouble placing his moods—but this look was new, and his answer was caught between intrigue and exasperation.

 "And you'll treat him with respect?" she chided, one eyebrow lifted in what was meant to be an intimidating stare.